heyfrancisco/bluexport-public/README.md

    <h6>./bluexport.sh -x ASP2_ namdr namdr_img both monthly  ---- Includes all Volumes and exports to COS and image catalog.</h6>

 #
-Before running bluexport.sh, first you must configure file bluexscrt with your IBM Cloud Data.
-Replace all < TEXT > with your data.
+Before running bluexport.sh, first you must configure the file <U>bluexscrt</U> with your IBM Cloud Data.
+Replace all <> with your data.

 Content of file bluexscrt before edit: